CH4N9ZY/training-free-methods/README.md

 # training-free-methods
 This repository collects recent training-free algorithms relevant to visual generation and manipulation, with a focus on methods that can be run on a single GPU (ideally with ≤24GB memory).
-Hope it could be beneficial for students and researchers with limited resources.
+Hope it could be beneficial for students and researchers with limited computational resources.

 If you find any missed resources or errors, feel free to open an issue or make a pull request.